-The Prison Libraries Committee (PLC) of the Manitoba Library Association (MLA) is a volunteer group that provides collections, programming and library awareness for incarcerated and reintegrating men and women in the justice system.
+The Prison Libraries Committee (PLC) of the Manitoba Library Association (MLA) is a volunteer group that provides collections, programming and library awareness for people who are incarcerated in Manitoba.
 Formed in 2012, the PLC’s volunteers provide service to:

-- the Women’s Correctional Centre (WCC) in Headingley, Manitoba,
+- Women’s Correctional Centre (WCC) in Headingley, Manitoba

 - The Pas Correctional Centre in The Pas, Manitoba.

 Programs have also been provided in other sites as part of reintegration and partnered initiatives.
 Activities of the PLC are continually evolving as we learn, grow and connect within justice and reintegration services in Manitoba.

 What we believe:

 We believe prison libraries and literacy play an important role in peoples’ reintegration into communities.
 Thoughtful programming and access to meaningful and relevant reading materials can help improve individuals’ quality of life both inside and outside of correctional institutions.

 Please read our Prisoners Right to Read statement adopted by the Canadian Federation of Library Associations.

 And the MLA-PLC action statement in support of the Black Lives Matter movement

 - collect and deliver and organize books to the prisons